-- 4. Formulating general policies with respect to the availability and convenience of public passenger services pursuant to sections 9A(5)- (7), Transport Act 1968; - 5.
-Ensuring that AuthoritySYPTE secures the provision of appropriate public passenger transport services pursuant to Section 9A (3), Transport Act 1968; - 6.
-Considering and approving the creation and development of:- - A. Quality Partnership Schemes or Advanced Quality Partnership Scheme pursuant to sections 113(c)-123, Transport Act 2000; - B. Concessionary Travel Schemes pursuant to sections 93-104, Transport Act 1985; - 7.
-Ensuring that AuthoritySYPTE implements those actions which may be delegated to it from time to time for promoting the economic, social and environmental well-being of the Combined Area and its residents pursuant to section 99, Local Transport Act 2008; - 8.
-Approving releases for capital schemes within the agreed capital programme and the agreed budget for the scheme concerned (including approving capital payments for the purpose of the provision, improvement or development of facilities for public passenger transport, pursuant to section 56(2), Transport Act 1968); - 9.
-Determining variations in charges for transport services or facilities provided by the Authority, SYPTE, pursuant to section 15(2), Transport Act 1968; - 10.
-Approving the level of support of local rail services over and above that in the baseline franchise specification; - 11.
-Determining the operation, performance and development of accessible transport provision pursuant to sections 106(1) and 106(2), Transport Act 1985;
+- Granting approval to the Authority to promote or oppose any Bill in Parliament pursuant to section 10(1)(xxix), Transport Act 1968; - Making a written request to the Minister to authorise the Authority to purchase compulsorily any land which the Authority require for the purposes of their business pursuant to section 10(3), Transport Act 1968; - Approving the permanent or long term disposal of land not required by the Authority for operational purposes; - 4.
+Formulating general policies with respect to the availability and convenience of public passenger services pursuant to sections 9A(5)- (7), Transport Act 1968; - Ensuring that Authority secures the provision of appropriate public passenger transport services pursuant to Section 9A (3), Transport Act 1968; - Considering and approving the creation and development of:- - Quality Partnership Schemes or Advanced Quality Partnership Scheme pursuant to sections 113(c) 123, Transport Act 2000; - B. Concessionary Travel Schemes pursuant to sections 93-104, Transport Act 1985; - Ensuring that Authority implements those actions which may be delegated to it from time to time for promoting the economic, social and environmental wellbeing of the Combined Area and its residents pursuant to section 99, Local Transport Act 2008; - 8.
+Approving releases for capital schemes within the agreed capital programme and the agreed budget for the scheme concerned (including approving capital payments for the purpose of the provision, improvement or development of facilities for public passenger transport, pursuant to section 56(2), Transport Act 1968); - Determining variations in charges for transport services or facilities provided by the Authority, pursuant to section 15(2), Transport Act 1968; - Approving the level of support of local rail services over and above that in the baseline franchise specification: - 11.
+Determining the operation, performance and development of accessible transport provision pursuant to sections 106(1) and 106(2), Transport Act 1985; - Monitoring the operation and performance of bus, tram and local rail services and influencing accordingly;

-- 12. Monitoring the operation and performance of bus, tram and local rail services and influencing accordingly; - 13.
+13.1.
 Determining issues arising from the rail franchising process.